aspose-slides/Aspose.Slides-Products/slides/en/net/merger/jpg-to-pdf/_index.md

 {{% blocks/products/pf/feature-page-section h2="Merge JPG to PDF using Aspose.Slides" %}}

 [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/) is a powerful .NET library used to create, convert, merge, and manipulate presentations, PDFs, images, and other files.
-When you merge JPG to PDF, you are effectively combining an image and a document to obtain a single file.
+When you merge JPG to PDF, you are effectively combining JPG images to get a single PDF file.

 {{% /blocks/products/pf/feature-page-section %}}